menu

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Jemez Springs has relatively fewer families with younger children, and/or college students.
 Combined, this makes Jemez Springs a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small village, Jemez Springs doesn't have a public transportation system that people use for their commute.
+Jemez Springs is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Jemez Springs is an extremely ethnically-diverse village.
 The people who call Jemez Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jemez Springs residents report their race to be White.
+The greatest number of Jemez Springs residents report their race to be White, followed by Black or African-American.
 Jemez Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.80% of the village’s residents.
-Important ancestries of people in Jemez Springs include Irish, German, English, Norwegian, and Latvian.
+People of Hispanic or Latino origin account for 37.32% of the village’s residents.
+Important ancestries of people in Jemez Springs include Irish, German, English, Other Subsaharan African, and Latvian.

 The most common language spoken in Jemez Springs is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and French.

 Notable & Unique Neighborhood Characteristics